 — Samuel L. Jackson (@SamuelLJackson) June 25, 2016

-In Samuel L. Jackson’s hypothetical SW reality, Mace has been lying low on some remote planet, just like Masters Obi-Wan Kenobi (Ewan McGregor/Alec Guinness) and Yoda (Frank Oz) did in the previous films.
+In Samuel L. Jackson’s hypothetical Star Wars reality, Mace Windu is alive and has been lying low on some remote planet, just like Masters Obi-Wan Kenobi (Ewan McGregor/Alec Guinness) and Yoda (Frank Oz) did in the previous films.

 Rogue One: A Star Wars Story opens in theaters on December 16, 2016, followed by Star Wars: Episode VIII on December 15, 2017, the Han Solo Star Wars Anthology film on May 25, 2018, Star Wars: Episode IX in 2019, and the third Star Wars Anthology film in 2020.